 The County has a significant number of households living in poverty and an even greater number can be classified as low and moderate income.
 The federal poverty threshold, defined by the U.S. Census Bureau, is adjusted for family size and composition and based on the current cost to provide food for each member of the household.
-According to these guidelines, the federally defined poverty threshold for a four-person household in 2019 was \$25,750.
-According to ACS, poverty in this County has been grown from 5.7 percent in 2012 to 6.1 percent in 2017.
-In 2017, there were 32,346 residents living at or below the poverty threshold within the County.
+According to these guidelines, the federally defined poverty threshold for a four-person household in 2021 was \$26,500.
+According to ACS, poverty in this County slightly decreased from 6.1 percent in 2017 to 5.8 percent in 2019.
+However, in 2019, there were 32,641 residents living at or below the poverty threshold within the County, which is a slight increase from the 2017 total of 32,346 residents.